Chapter Introduction

 But God demonstrates His own love(agape') toward us, in that while we were still sinners, Christ died for us.

-Agape' is pictured as sacrifice.
-The death of Jesus isn't the real show of love, its what His death accomplished on our behalf.
-When we understand out depravity in contrast to the perfection of Jesus, we can begin to understand that He didn't deserve the cross, we did.
-He took our sin to the cross and paid our debt.
+Agape is pictured as a sacrifice.
+The death of Jesus isn't the real show of love, it's what His death accomplished on our behalf.
+When we understand our depravity in contrast to the perfection of Jesus, we can begin to understand that He didn’t deserve the cross; we did.
+He took our sins to the cross and paid our debt.
 He took the wrath stored up for us.
-That's incredible.
-The knowledge of our sin and the impending doom, combined with the sacrifice to save us brings to light the enormity of what was accomplished.
-The death of Jesus made it possible for us to have new life through the forgiveness of sins.
-By this we know His love.
+That’s incredible.
+The knowledge of our sin and the impending doom, combined with the sacrifice to save us, brings to light the enormity of what was accomplished.
+The death of Jesus made it possible for us to have a new life through the forgiveness of sins.
+By this, we know His love.

 1John 3:18-19

 We are to love not just with word and tongue but in deed and truth.
 John says love is another way to identify those genuine in the faith.
 The genuine are willing to lay down their lives for their brothers and sisters?
 In doing this, John is not laying some legalism on the believers.
-The believers aren't hearing this and saying, yea, now I have to give all my stuff away.
-It is the joy of the believer to give; to meet a need.
-By this joy of acting out agape' love into the lives of others, we can know that we are of the truth.
+The believers aren't hearing this and saying, Yeah, now I have to give all my stuff away.
+It is the joy of the believer to give of themselves to meet a need.
+By this joy of acting out agape love into the lives of others, we can know that we are of the truth.
 We can see God has made this change in our lives.
-By this we know we are of the truth and our hearts are assured of our standing before God.
+By this, we know we are of the truth, and our hearts are assured of our standing before God.
 The deed done out of love authenticates the love of God in our life.

 We were once a Cain